sighupio/fury-kubernetes-dr/katalog/etcd-backup-s3/README.md

 | `0 */6 * * *` | Every 6 hours |
 | `0 0 * * 0` | Weekly on Sunday at midnight |

+By default it runs every day at 1AM.

 #### Target

 The S3 target follows the rclone format: `provider:bucket-name/path`.
+By default it's: `minio:bucketname`.

 The name follows the following format: `<my-custom-prefix>YYYYMMDDHHMM.etcdb`.

 The prefix is configurable by setting the `backup-prefix` field inside the `etcd-backup-s3-config` ConfigMap.
+By default it's set to `my-s3-etcd-backup-`.

 The `provider` is defined in the `rclone.conf` file, name in the target must match the name of the section in the configuration file.

-The `prefix` is defined inside the `etcd-backup-s3-config` ConfigMap.

 #### Retention